haglobah/manzanit0.github.io/_posts/2019-08-23-functional-lessons.md

 ```

 The main difference is that the latter gets the data from the struct.
 The cool thing about it is that it allows
-us to do thing like:
+us to do things like:

 ```elixir
 iex> %Computation{result: 0, to_process: [1, 2, 3]}